Farmland Protection

 Onondaga County is engaged in a number of farmland protection activities, including:

-Agriculture and Farmland Protection Board (AFPB) - SOCPA serves on and provides staff support to the Board, created by the Onondaga County Legislature to oversee the Farmland Protection Plan, agricultural districts program, state grant program solicitations, and other farmland protection activities.
+Agriculture and Farmland Protection Board (AFPB) – the Onondaga County Department of Planning serves on and provides staff support to the Board, created by the Onondaga County Legislature to oversee the Farmland Protection Plan, agricultural districts program, state grant program solicitations, and other farmland protection activities.

-Agriculture Council – SOCPA serves on and provides staff resources to the Onondaga County Agriculture Council, created to promote and preserve the local agricultural community.
+Agriculture Council – the Onondaga County Department of Planning serves on and provides staff resources to the Onondaga County Agriculture Council, created to promote and preserve the local agricultural community.

 NYS Agricultural Districts - Agricultural districts provide a combination of state landowner incentives and protections that discourage the conversion of farmland to non-agricultural uses.

-Farmland Conservation Easements Programs – Commonly known as the "Purchase of Development Rights" (PDR) program, farmland conservation easements are voluntary legal agreements that restrict the development and subdivision of land, either as a donation or through monetary compensation, with the goal of preserving land suited for farming.
+Farmland Conservation Easements Programs – Farmland conservation easements are voluntary legal agreements that restrict the development and subdivision of land, either as a donation or through monetary compensation, with the goal of preserving land suited for farming.

 The New York Agricultural Landowner Guide is an excellent source for additional information on State farmland protection programs. |